- Entry term: Fall (September)

 - Three professional recommendations.

-- References should be from current or former academic advisers, managers or supervisors.
+- References should be from current or former academic advisers, professors or employers (your direct manager/supervisor).

-- Evaluations from co-workers, family members, and friends, are not accepted.
+- Recommendations from co-workers, family members and friends are not accepted.

 - Personal statement.